 “Once you know the basics, watching races helps too – if you know what you’re looking for you can pick up tricks and there’s no one better to learn from than the front guys at World Cups.”

-Dealing with mud, sand and steep inclines
+How do I deal with mud, sand and steep inclines?

 Though summer cyclocross racing is becoming more and more popular, the traditional event takes place in the winter.
 Courses are designed in a way that means wet mud, sharp hills, and maybe even sand come into play.